Srihimamshu/Hackathon/Rooms-bk/README.md

 -> Admins and staff can view confirmed room booking.
 -> Admins and staff can cancel room booking created by them.

-Link to the live URL on application- https://rooms-booking.onrender.com
+Link to the live URL of application- https://rooms-booking.onrender.com